sachiket/calculator/README.md

 # CALCULATOR

-A Basic Calculator Application in JAVA.
+A Basic Calculator Application using JAVA.

 ### Screenshots of Application
 ![](assets/cal.png)